CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

      ![](media/Ex6-T1-S10.png)

-11. When the test has completed executing you will be able to view **Client-side metrics**, as shown in the image.
-Please Observe the given metrics
+11. Once the test run is completed you will be able to see **Client-side metrics**.
+Explore the given metrics output.

      ![](media/Ex6-T1-S11.png)